managination/afrr/readme-ew.md

 ## EWC SPECIFIC NOTES SECTION

+TODO:

+- IS EWT/EUR what we price in tellor? (not EWT/USD, correct)
+- aren't we really dealing with WEWT???
+- CS on Volta? or CS supports Volta (so MM works?)

 The readme is from Liquity, with symbol names changed here for readability.
 However, the code/contract build/deploy instructions given in this EWC section are the ONLY ONES I've used/tested.
 Liquity has a lot of older/unused/outdated code and instructions in this entire repo.
 Don't follow the instructions except inside this EWC notes section.

 1. download repo